National Fire Protection Association 211

 Q: Can I use galvanized steel for wood stove pipe?

-A: No. It’s prohibited for solid fuel use.
+A: No. It’s prohibited for the use of solid fuel.

 Q: How often should chimneys be cleaned?